SmartAPI/smartAPI-editor/docs/smartAPIdeveloper.md

 smartAPI editor is an extentetion to Swagger editor.
 This guideline helps the developers find the right place in the code to modify.

-:exclamation: Make sure you are in swagger-editor directory; and have run *npm install*.
+:exclamation: Make sure you are in smartAPI-editor directory; and have run *npm install*.

 ### smartAPI specification
   The JSON schema, the editor uses to validate the API document: